Kong/docs.konghq.com/app/_src/gateway/how-kong-works/load-balancing.md

 of the users, and hence can improve its cache-hit-ratio for user related data.

-This algorithm implements the [ketama principle](https://github.com/RJ/ketama) to maximize hashing stability (minimize consistency loss) upon changes to the list of known backends.
+This algorithm implements the [ketama principle](https://github.com/RJ/ketama) to maximize hashing stability and minimize consistency loss upon changes to the list of known backends.

 When using the `consistent-hashing` algorithm, the input for the hash can be either